Methods for pitch analysis in contemporary popular music: phenomenological analysis of Primaal's commercial works: Tools and techniques

 \subsection{Ring modulation}

-The producers use Omnisphere's Ring Modulation\footnote{\url{https://support.spectrasonics.net/manual/Omnisphere2/25/en/topic/layer-page-oscillator-page17}} to boost or create partials.
-Unlike intermodulation distortion, which generates many partials ($k_a f_a + k_b f_b$), ring modulation with the same input frequencies only produces $f_a+f_b$ and $f_a-f_b$ \citep{parker2011simple}.
-This makes ring modulation more controllable, allowing producers to target specific partials.
+The Primaal producers use Omnisphere's Ring Modulation\footnote{\url{https://support.spectrasonics.net/manual/Omnisphere2/25/en/topic/layer-page-oscillator-page17}} to boost partials or create new ones.
+One difference between ring modulation and intermodulation distortion lies in the quantity of generated partials.
+In the case of intermodulation distortion, if $f_a$ and $f_b$ are the input frequencies, then the output contains the frequencies $k_a f_a + k_b f_b$, where $(k_a, k_b) \in \mathbb{Z}^2$.
+In the case of ring modulation, with the same input frequencies, the output only contains the frequencies $f_a+f_b$ and $f_a-f_b$ \citep{parker2011simple}.
+As a result, ring modulation is more controllable than intermodulation distortion.
+The Primaal producers use ring modulation when they want to target specific harmonics, including the fundamental.